blairbilodeau/website-files/content/project/arxiv-biorxiv/index.md

 authors = ["Blair Bilodeau"]

 # Abstract.
-abstract = "Python script to facilitate easy automatic pulling of new papers from Arxiv, Biorxiv, and Medrxiv with custom search features."
+abstract = ""

 # Project summary to display on homepage.
-summary = ""
+summary = "Python script to facilitate easy automatic pulling of new papers from arXiv, biorXiv, and medrXiv with custom search features."

 # Digital Object Identifier (DOI)
 doi = ""